smtiitm/generate_Lipsync_videos/README.md

 - English (en)

 ### Citation
-If you use this Fastspeech2 Model in your research or work, please consider citing:
+If you use this repo in your research or work, please consider citing:

 “
 COPYRIGHT